bernh/bernh.github.io/content/blog/2024_06_mastadon_and_indieweb.md

 And of course for linking to this blog whenever I feel like it.
 This brings me to some other aspect: including potential comments on Mastadon back on this site.
-I found some nice samples how to integrate this with zola but I will skip this.
-Will check if I can just add a comment counter here and link to Mastadon.
-This sounds actually like a good idea.
+I found some nice examples how to integrate this with zola but I guess I will skip this.
+May check at some point if I can just add a comment counter here and link to Mastadon.